Jacob094/concurrency-sandbox/README.md

 # Concurrency Sandbox
 My home for code & learning notes from the below references.
+I will mostly stick to C++ but occasionally add other snips from other languages as well like Go and Rust.

 `Want to add resources or code?
 Feel free to add a PR and I'll review when free.
 I will not allow the upload of books or docs themselves.
 Only link official / reputable sources.`